arnesson/cordova-plugin-firebase/README.md

 ### Google Play Services
 Your build may fail if you are installing multiple plugins that use Google Play Services.
 This is caused by the plugins installing different versions of the Google Play Services library.
 This can be resolved by installing [cordova-android-play-services-gradle-release](https://github.com/dpa99c/cordova-android-play-services-gradle-release).

 If your build is still failing, you can try installing [cordova-android-firebase-gradle-release](https://github.com/dpa99c/cordova-android-firebase-gradle-release).
 For more info, read the following [comment](https://github.com/dpa99c/cordova-plugin-request-location-accuracy/issues/50#issuecomment-390025013) about locking down the specific versions for play services and firebase.
-It is suggested to use `+` instead of `15.+` to ensure the correct versions are used.

 ## Google Tag Manager